Purple Sock Day logo with purple sock as the L in purple.

 Hero overlay

+The International Day of Disabled People (IDPD) takes place annually on 03 December.
 The day was created by the UN in 1992; with the aims to promote the rights & well-being of disabled people across society & raise awareness of disability in every aspect of political, social, economic & cultural life.

 About IDPD